Entropy of an Ideal Gas

 One of the things which can be determined directly from this equation is the change in entropy during an isothermal expansion where N and U are constant (implying Q=W).
 Expanding the entropy expression for Vf and Vi with log combination rules leads to

-For determining other functions, it is useful to expand the entropy expression to separate the U and V dependence.
+For determining other functions, it is useful to expand the entropy expression using the logarithm of products to separate the U and V dependence.

 Then making use of the definition of temperature in terms of entropy: